benspratling4/SwiftTrueTypeFont/README.md

 I don't plan to support formats 8 or 10 because their use is very rare.

-I do'nt plan to support 13 because I don't plan to support "last resort" fonts, but maybe that will change.
+I don't plan to support 13 because I don't plan to support "last resort" fonts, but maybe that will change.

 I don't plan to support 14 because I don't plan to support variation sequences.